Sunday, 22 December 2024

 Compared to just 10 million in December 2019, Zoom’s usage has massively grown to 300 million meeting attendees per day, with Kelly Steckelberg (Zoom’s Chief Officer) sharing with investors that this number is expected to exceed in the future.

-The increase in usage as well as its convenient features eventually revealed Zoom’s lax protocol in which a term coined as Zoombombing enabled errant users to hijack meetings and academic classes held over Zoom with lewd photos and a slew of offensive visual/auditory intrusions.
+The increase in usage as well as its convenient features eventually revealed Zoom’s lax security protocol in which a term coined as Zoombombing enabled errant users to hijack meetings and academic classes held over Zoom with lewd photos and a slew of offensive visual/auditory intrusions.

 These concerns have led some governments in the region like Taiwan and Singapore to take action to protect vulnerable groups such as school-going children and highly sensitive state-run meetings.

 Other shortcomings were also identified where Zoom was accused of misleading the public by way of confusing users with technicalities surrounding the various methods of encryption.
-Zoom’s eager attempt to make the service Mac compatible was also marred with malware-like approaches that were highlighted by a vigilant software engineer.
+Zoom’s eager attempt to make the service Mac compatible was also marred with malware-like approaches that were highlighted by a vigilant engineer.

 In a bid to reassure current and future users, Zoom made efforts to address its shortcomings by announcing a 90-day feature freeze for its updates and new initiatives while they undergo third-party security assessment.
 Other efforts include their acquisition of Keybase, an encryption company who will work on providing a solution for Zoom’s E2E encryption woes together with a team of Zoom’s engineers channeled to support the goal.